Naosan/e-auth-manager/docs/bulk-refresh-token-seeding.md

 Use the helper script when you need to:

 - Register refresh tokens for more than the default account/App ID pair.
-- Update existing entries in the Single Source of Truth (SSOT) JSON or SQLite database after eBay rotates credentials.
+- Update existing entries in the Single Source of Truth (SSOT) JSON or SQLite database after your provider rotates credentials.
 - Backfill tokens in a new environment without re-running the manual OAuth flow for every seller.

 The helper persists tokens through the same storage layers as the runtime library: